freva-org/blobmap/docs/contributing.md

 diagram is well formed, since a syntax error is otherwise invisible until someone opens the page.

+**Do not set colours.** No `fill:`, no `classDef`, no `style`.
+Each renderer theming these differently is not a problem worth solving: GitHub light, GitHub dark and Material's palette toggle each override a different part, and mkdocs-material's CSS re-sets `.mermaid text` with higher specificity than a `classDef color:`, so a hardcoded fill ends up with the theme's own text colour over it.
+Letting the theme choose both is the only combination that is legible everywhere.
+A test enforces this.

+Where a box needs emphasis, use structure instead: put it in a labelled subgraph, or mark the label with `<b>`.

 The call graph is generated from the AST:

     python tools/callgraph.py --entry partition_store --depth 3